EZ-Robotics/VEXcode-Tutorials/Lift-Ladder/README.md

 ```

 ## Prerequisites
 Understanding button toggles are necessary.
-A motor named `lift_motor` and controller named `Controller`.
+A motor named `lift_motor` and controller named `Controller1`.

 ## Finding Encoder Values
 Go to the `Devices` menu on your brain and select the motor your lift motor.
 Click through the `18:1` section until it's the cartridge you're using (green, red, or blue).
 Bring your lift all the way down, and press the `Degrees` box to zero your sensor.
 Now raise your lift to the desired height(s) and keep note of all of them.